Also known as Chickpeas, Chanas are very good sources of minerals and vitamins.

 They even stated, “This food is low in Saturated Fat and very low in Cholesterol and Sodium.
 It is also a good source of Dietary Fiber, Protein and Copper, and a very good source of Folate and Manganese.”

-Health Benefits & Uses of Chana or Chickpeas:
+Health Benefits & Uses of Chana:

 - Controls Appetite